NuGet/docs.microsoft.com-nuget/docs/nuget-org/organizations-on-nuget-org.md

 Organizations enable businesses and open-source projects to collaborate on packages using a single NuGet.org identity.
 For a package consumer, an organization account appears same as an existing user account on NuGet.org.

-## Organization accounts vs. individual acounts
+## Organization accounts vs. individual accounts

 An organization account has one or more individual (user) accounts as its members.
 These members can manage a set of packages while maintaining a single identity for ownership.